 Proponents argue the ERA is necessary to ensure equal rights and equal pay for women.
-Although these goals are laudable, the Arizona Legislature should not ratify the ERA.
+Although these goals are laudable, the Arizona Legislature should not ratify the ERA and become embroiled in an already ongoing legal fight.

-First, the ERA is unnecessary because the Fifth and Fourteenth Amendments already guarantee equal protection under the law, and countless federal, state, and local laws already prohibit sex discrimination and unequal pay.
-Second, the ERA could enshrine the right to an abortion in the U.S. Constitution; state courts have already used their state ERAs to strike down abortion restrictions.
-Third, ratification would actually undermine women's rights and confound the protections provided by current law.
-Fourth, the deadline to ratify the ERA was 1982, so any attempt to ratify the ERA is futile and it would likely embroil the state in lengthy and expensive court cases.
+- 1. The ERA is unnecessary because the Fifth and Fourteenth Amendments already guarantee equal protection under the law, and countless federal, state, and local laws already prohibit sex discrimination and unequal pay. - 2.
+The ERA could enshrine the right to an abortion in the U.S. Constitution; state courts have already used their state ERAs to strike down abortion restrictions. - 3.
+Ratification would actually undermine women's rights and confound the protections provided by current law. - 4.
+The extended deadline to ratify the ERA was 1982, so any attempt to ratify the ERA is futile. - 5.
+The required 38 states have already ratified the ERA but because the final state ratifications came decades after the deadline, the ratifications are not valid and likely to not survive ongoing litigation.